 Spring 2004 Fellows

-JACOB CHACKO is currently a Vice-President at TPG Capital, a global private equity firm.
+JACOB CHACKO is currently a Vice-President at TPG Capital, a global private equity firm in San Francisco.

 Jacob was born in Texas and is the son of naturalized parents who emigrated from India.
 His family lives in Rancho Palos Verdes, California.